 Far from as lethal as its bigger sibling, the Speed 12, the TVR Tuscan Speed Six is still challenging to drive.
 It featured a range of TVR Speed Six inline-six engines, producing up to 380 hp.

-That’s not a lot of power by today’s standards, but remember that TVR didn’t really believe in safety features — even airbags weren’t included as standard!
+That’s not a lot of power by today’s standards, but remember that TVR didn’t really believe in safety features—even airbags weren’t included.

 Noble M600